Skip to main content

 By Sheryl Walters

 Property law consists of regulations that govern what people own, whether it’s land or personal property objects.
 These laws might dictate who can own land, who owns what personal items, such as in the case of a will execution, and under what conditions those individuals own land or individual personal property items.
+Property law can generally fall under two large umbrellas: personal property law and real property law.
+Understand their distinct differences and basic information about each type below.

 Personal Property